 - Cleanup: The card you purchased, all cards that you played, and any cards remaining in your hand, are all placed in your discard pile.

 - Draw: Draw five cards from your deck to replenish your hand.
 If there are not enough cards in your deck, shuffle your discard pile, and it becomes the base of your draw pile.

-The game ends when the last Province is bought, or when three piles are empty.
-(In a four-player game, when four piles are empty.)
-Players count the victory points in their decks, and the player with the most points wins!
+The game ends when the last province is bought or when three piles are empty.
+(In a four-player game, it's over when four piles are empty.)
+Players count the victory points in their decks, and the player with the most points wins.
 In the case of a tie, whoever went first loses.